 Raku mixed media

 I treat the clay as if it were fabric or paper.
 I roll out a soft slab, texture it, rip it, even cut holes in it to add an extra dimension.
-I then drape the slab over a plaster dome to achieve it’s shield-like shape.
+I then drape the slab over a plaster dome to achieve it’s shield-like shape or lay it on drywall to keep it flat.
 The piece is given it’s dramatic glaze effects by firing it using the ancient Japanese process known as Raku.
-The piece is pulled out red hot at 1800 degrees and smoked in a barrel full of combustible materials.
+The piece is pulled out red hot at over 1900 degrees and smoked in a barrel full of combustible materials.
 As soon as the barrel has cooled I eagerly “peek” to see what magically one-of-a-kind results the fire has allowed me.
 Finally I enhance the contrast of color and texture by embellishing the piece with imported silk fabrics, glass beads, wire, computer parts, and more.